bibleexchange/courses/poetry/en/poetry-en.md

 > In short, the truly wise one is the person who lives life focused not on self but on seeking God (Prov.
 3:5–7).
 This quest naturally generates character, certain wisdom virtues like prudence, self-control, righteousness, and justice (1:3).20 In turn, these virtues orient and order life in community.
 They enable us to manifest right behavior toward others.
 While these principles are introduced in the first nine chapters of Proverbs, it is only later in the sentence literature of chapters 10–29 that the sages will attempt to flesh out these virtues into concrete behavior.
 The sentence literature is the sages’ attempt to put righteousness in working clothes.21 This is what wisdom offers moral education.
 > Proverbs and the Fromation of Character

+-->
--->## What Proverbs says about character
+## What Proverbs says about character

 ### Introduction

 Wisdom will produce good character in us.
 Dave Bland, author of *Proverbs and the Formation of Character*, said that "Wisdom is not content to leave us as we are but insists that we allow ourselves to be transformed by the power of God."
 The goal of the wisdom books are to change who we are.
 We cannot expect this character to happen in isolation, but good character is produced in community.
 Bland also says that:

 > Character, that cluster of virtues that forms into habits, is a product of one’s relationship with God and with other fellow humans.
 In as much as this character is the natural outgrowth of wisdom, it is important to realize that wisdom, as expressed in Proverbs, is relational.
 In coming into relationship with God and becoming involved in the lives of others, character takes shape.
-Character, being shaped by these relationships, in turn rejuvenates them, continually refreshing our love for God and for others.
-[1]
+Character, being shaped by these relationships, in turn rejuvenates them, continually refreshing our love for God and for others.<sup>[1]</sup>

 Good character is a valuable thing.
 Proverbs 22:1 says that it is better to choose good character than riches (see also 16:17, 19:1, 20:7, 20:11, 21:29, and 28:6).
 The value of good character is revealed in how it can keep us safe from the dangers of life.
 Proverbs 10:9 says that "He that walketh uprightly walketh surely" (see also 11:3 and 28:18).
 We will now look at some traits of good character.